sharmaeklavya2/blog-source/content/posts/customize-macos.md

 ## Basic setup

 * **Connect to a WiFi network**, since we'll be downloading a lot of stuff.
-* **Update your OS**.
-* macOS will offer a **tour of the OS**.
-Take that if you're new to macOS.
+* **Sign into iCloud**.
+Create an account if you don't have one.
-* **Remove useless apps from dock**: right-click on the app in the dock, go to Options and uncheck 'Keep in Dock'.
+* **Remove useless apps from dock**: right-click on the app in the dock, go to Options and click 'Remove from Dock'.

 ### System Preferences

-Click the Apple logo in the top-left corner of your screen and choose 'System Preferences'.
+Click the Apple logo in the top-left corner of your screen and choose 'System Settings'.
 Here you can customize most aspects of your operating system.
 If you have the time, go through each of the items and choose the options which make sense to you.
 These are the changes which I made:

+* General > Software Update: update the OS.
-* General: Use dark theme (Appearance: Dark).
+* Appearance: Use dark theme.
-* Dock:
-    * Position on screen: Left.
-    * Uncheck 'Show recent applications in Dock'.
+* General > About: change 'Name'.
+* General > Storage: empty trash automatically.
+* General > Date and Time: select 24-hour time.
-* Language and Region: Select 'English (US)' as the primary language.
+* General > Language and Region: customize language and units.
-  I live in India, so the default was 'English (India)', but I changed it because I generally follow US spelling.
-  I don't want my spell-checker to highlight 'color' and 'center' as misspelled words.
-* Keyboard: Input Sources: Hide input menu in menu bar.
-* Display: Choose Resolution as Scaled and choose the large size.
-* Bluetooth: Show Bluetooth in menu bar.
-* Sharing:
+* General > Sharing:
-    * Change hostname.
-The hostname shows up in the terminal prompt, so I want it to be short.
+    * Update local hostname.
     * Allow remote login via SSH.
-* Siri: Disable Siri.
-I rarely use it.
-* Date and Time: In the 'Clock' tab, check 'Display time with seconds' and 'show date'.
-* Accessibility: Siri: 'Enable type to Siri' if you don't want to disable Siri but want to talk to it by typing instead of speaking.
+* Apple Intelligence and Siri: turn off.
+* Privacy and Security: Turn off FileVault.
+* Control Center:
+    * Pick things that should show up in menu bar.
+    * Show battery percentage.
+    * Clock options: show seconds and date.
+* Desktop and Dock:
+    * Position on screen: left.
+    * Uncheck 'show suggested and recent apps in Dock'.
+* Display: Choose the larger size.
+* Sound: select 'play feedback when volume is changed'.
+* Lock screen:
+    * Customize screen lock and display off timings.
+    * Show 24-hour time.
+* iCloud: turn off iCloud syncing for all items.
+* Keyboard > Input Sources > Edit:
+    * Show input menu in menu bar.
+    * Add other languages that I can type in: Greek, Hindi, Telugu, Kannada.

 ### Finder preferences